National Childhood Cancer Awareness Month

 - Raise awareness–Talk to your friends, family, and coworkers about childhood cancer.
 Share information about the disease and the importance of research.

 - Donate to a charity-There are many charities that are working to fight childhood cancer.
 Donate to a charity that you care about.

 - Volunteer your time–There are many ways to volunteer your time to help children with cancer.
 You can visit children in the hospital, help with fundraising events, or advocate for better childhood cancer care.
 Check out volunteer opportunites with Here To Serve.

 Let’s make September a month to remember!
 Together, we can make a difference in the fight against childhood cancer.

 The passing of this important bill is a testament to the hard work of families, advocates, and researchers fighting for this legislation for years.
 With this new law, along with cancer families, Here To Serve is hopeful to be one step closer to a future where no child dies from cancer.
 Here To Serve can support your family as you navigate your child’s cancer diagnosis.
 As the only national nonprofit focusing on the cancer journey helping families with their day-to-day life, including finances, meals, housekeeping, childcare, pet care, transportation, and more, we are the missing link you might so critically need.
 Please don’t hesitate to contact us and get help immediately.

 About the Author

-Sameera Rangwala spent 15 years in the biotechnology industry.
+Sameera Rangwala spent 15 years in the biotechnology industry and is currently a life science educator for children in grades 5-8.
 As a scientist and research professional, she uses her skills to blog and provides words of support to the cancer community.